mgood7123/QParse/README.md

 syntax: `if([&] { return CONDITION; }, RTrue, RFalse)`

-use this to conditionally execute rules based on conditional input thay may be determined by executed actions or outside factors such as threads or input variables
+use this to conditionally execute rules based on conditional input that may be determined by executed actions or outside factors such as threads or input variables

 #### Stack
 a `Rule` stack, use `setBase` to set the base rule, and an optional action